-Certificate revocation is an important, if ill understood, part of enterprise security.
+Certificate revocation is important, if ill-understood, part of enterprise security.
 In this three-part blog series, I’ll explore why we need it, how you do it, and strategies for maximizing the benefits you get for it.

 The use of digital certificates is growing exponentially.
 In particular, the move to a fully encrypted web is increasing the use of web server certificates.
 Google’s HTTPS transparency report shows their Chrome browser now handles around 70% of traffic over TLS with similar numbers reported by Mozilla’s Firefox.
 LetsEncrypt, the quickest growing and one of the largest Certificate Authorities on the web, create around 600,000 free certificates on their platform every single day.